 Applications for CPT are submitted to and approved by the DSO.
-The authorization will be reflected on page three of the F-1 students Form I-20.
 Although completion of a year of full-time CPT disqualifies the student from Optional Practical Training (OPT), part-time CPT does not affect OPT eligibility.

 Optional Practical Training (OPT) is available to F-1 students during their studies ("pre-completion OPT") or after completing their degree program ("post-completion OPT").
 A total of 12 months of full-time OPT is available to F-1 students for each progressive degree level.
 Applications for OPT must be discussed with the DSO and filed with the USCIS.
 An EAD will be issued by the USCIS for the requested period of work authorization.